Textualize/textual/docs/widgets/text_area.md

 #### Default theme

-The default `TextArea` theme is called `css`.
-This a theme which takes values entirely from CSS.
+The default `TextArea` theme is called `css`, which takes it's values entirely from CSS.
 This means that the default appearance of the widget fits nicely into a standard Textual application, and looks right on both dark and light mode.

-When using the `css` theme, you can make use of component classes to style elements of the `TextArea`.
+When using the `css` theme, you can make use of [component classes][textual.widgets.TextArea.COMPONENT_CLASSES] to style elements of the `TextArea`.
 For example, the CSS code `TextArea .text-area--cursor { background: green; }` will make the cursor `green`.

 More complex applications such as code editors may want to use pre-defined themes such as `monokai`.